-- Prior Recommended Course(s): At least 3 years of instruction on a jazz band instrument and at least 2 years of performing in an ensemble.
+- Prerequisites: At least 3 years of instruction on a jazz band instrument and at least 2 years of performing in an ensemble.
 Student must be a member of the Band or Orchestra.
 Teacher approval and/or audition required. - Homework Expectation: 2 hours per week - District SLOs Addressed in this Course: 1, 2, 4, 6